ScotGovAnalysis/welcome/code_review.md

 * 300 words
 * 10 most important points

+Use this list as a prompt for what to review.
+But don’t feel limited by it.
+You can bring other things to the review that you think will help the author.

+### :heavy_check_mark: Clearly organised files
+Is it clear which file is the overarching script (i.e. that runs through all necessary steps and scripts)?
+Can you easily see how all the files relate to each other?
+Could scripts be split into categories?
+For example: utility functions, data import, and graphical output.

+### :heavy_check_mark: Good coding practices
+Don’t go into detail on specific style issues.
+If style comes up, recommend tidyverse and lintr.

+### :heavy_check_mark: Runs on your machine
+Does it produce the expected and correct output?

+### :heavy_check_mark: Understandable code
+Would a new start have difficulty understanding?

+### :heavy_check_mark: Simple code
+Watch out for things like:
+* Complicated homemade functions when a Tidyverse function would suffice
+* Code that needed to be explained to you

+### :heavy_check_mark: Well-chosen packages
+Do you see any niche, outdated, or arbitrarily chosen packages?

+### :heavy_check_mark: Appropriate testing
+Is input data being automatically checked for validity and sanity?
+Are there any cases where it might break?

+### :heart: Remember to praise!
+Did the author do something well?
+Did you learn something from their code?

 ### Expected behaviour during code reviews
 Adapted from [Code Health: Respectful Reviews == Useful Reviews](https://web.archive.org/web/20201106154227/https:/testing.googleblog.com/2019/11/code-health-respectful-reviews-useful.html):